Fukaya categories of blowups: Moduli spaces of treed disks

-This set with the $C^\epsilon$-norm is a separable Banach manifold (in fact an open set of a separable Banach space). $C^\epsilon$-spaces (for two different sequences $\{\epsilon_i\}$).
+This set with the $C^\eps$-norm is a separable Banach manifold (in fact an open set of a separable Banach space).

-Once a perturbation datum $P_\Gamma$ for a stable domain type is fixed we obtain perturbations for not-necessarily-stable types as follows.
-Let $C$ be a holomorphic treed disk of type $\Gamma$ not necessarily stable, and $f(C)$ its stabilization, naturally identified with a fiber of the universal curve $\U_{f(\Gamma)}$ for the type $f(\Gamma)$.
-Via the stabilization map $C \to f(C)$ the perturbation data $P_{f(\Gamma)}$ pulls back to perturbation data $P_{\Gamma}$ for $\Gamma$.
+Once a perturbation datum for a stable domain type is fixed we obtain perturbations for not-necessarily-stable types as follows.
+Let $C$ be a treed disk of domain type $\Gamma$ not necessarily stable.
+Let $C^{st}$ denote its stabilization, obtained by collapsing unstable components of $S$ and gluing the associated edges.
+The stabilization $C^{st}$ is naturally identified with a fiber of the universal curve $\U_{\Gamma^{st}}$ for the type $\Gamma^{st}$.
+Via the stabilization map $C \to C^{st}$ the perturbation data $P_{\Gamma^{st}}$ pulls back to perturbation data $P_{\Gamma}$ for $\Gamma$.